10 Decision Rules

 Let’s start with the simplest approach: Using the single best feature to learn rules.

-The OneR algorithm suggested by Holte (1993)19 is one of the simplest rule induction algorithms.
+The OneR algorithm (Holte 1993) is one of the simplest rule induction algorithms.
 From all the features, OneR selects the one that carries the most information about the outcome of interest and creates decision rules from this feature.

-Despite the name OneR, which stands for “One Rule”, the algorithm generates more than one rule: It is actually one rule per unique feature value of the selected best feature.
-A better name would be OneFeatureRules.
+Despite the name OneR, which stands for “One Rule,” the algorithm generates more than one rule: It’s actually one rule per unique feature value of the selected best feature.
+A more fitting name would be OneFeatureRule.

 The algorithm is simple and fast: